 According to the American Cancer Society, rinsing your mouth on the regular with a salt and baking soda mixture (1 teaspoon baking soda and 1 teaspoon salt mixed in 1 quart water) will help prevent infections and help your throat feel better.
 Or you can gargle with salt water multiple times a day—try a mixture of 1/2 teaspoon and 1 cup warm water.

 Shots!
 Just kidding.
-But not entirely: Adding water to whiskey and gargling has been known to numb the throat and sooth irritation.
+But not entirely: Adding water to whiskey and gargling has been known to numb the throat and soothe irritation.
 And if you end up swallowing some in the process, well, it can be our little secret.

 This cannot be emphasized enough.
 Taking a break and resting your voice is one of the best ways to feel better faster.
 Instead of chatting on the phone to a friend, try silent meditation or a nap.
 Let your body come back from whatever infection it is fighting, and you can get back to being your best self.
-(Bonus: This remedy is 100 percent free!)
+(Bonus: This remedy is 100-percent free!)

 Not Tied to Natural Cures?
 Keep These in Mind